 Access to data by external organisations must comply with this privacy statement.

 DATA MANAGEMENT AND ACCESS

 Access to the de-identified census data will only be approved for non-commercial purposes (e.g. research).
 Please review the Data Management and Access Policy, available here.
-A link to the online Data Access Application will be available shortly.
+To submit a Data Access Application, click here.

-The census project, including the longitudinal study, is currently undergoing ethical approval with the University of Tasmania.
-Further information will be released here when available.
+The census project, including the longitudinal study, has received ethical approval from the University of Tasmania Social Science Human Research Ethics Committee (#H0017281).

 PROJECT REPORTS AND PRESENTATIONS

 Butler-Henderson K, Gray K, Greenfield D, Low S, Gilbert C, Ritchie A, Trujillo M, Bennett V, Brophy J, & Schaper LK 2017, The development of a national census of the health information workforce: expert panel recommendations, Stud Health Technol Inform, 239: 8-13, doi:10.3233/978-1-61499-783-2-8.